Essential components

 Users who are familiar with git and likely to use it to manage their own local branches and modifications, can clone the repository at the release tag:

-Experienced developers who may wish to experiment with other branches or code more recent than the release (perhaps with a view to returning developements to the system), can clone the main repository and then switch to the tagged release:
+Experienced developers who may wish to experiment with other branches or more recent code than the release (perhaps with a view to returning developements to the system), can clone the main repository:

 git clone https://forge.nemo-ocean.eu/nemo/nemo.git